dreamking60/d3-start-to-finish-leanpub/manuscript/01 Introduction.md

 # Introduction

 Welcome!
 First of all, I’d like to thank you for buying this book.
-The aim is to teach you how to build a real-world interactive data visualisation called **Energy Explorer** and for you to learn about D3 along the way.
+The aim is to teach you about D3.js and show you how to build a real-world interactive data visualisation called **Energy Explorer**.

 ![Energy Explorer](efcd4cbf87a2c746360581deb9c38f1b.png)